oliv11111/oliv11111/README.md

 ## 👋 About Me

-OLiver Uansing, a computer science graduate with an insatiable passion for Python and a flair for various programming languages.
+Oliver Unasing, a computer science graduate with an insatiable passion for Python and a flair for various programming languages.
 Currently on an exciting journey in DevOps Engineering through AICore, I'm committed to expanding my skills and knowledge.

 ## 💻 Tech Interests